List of acknowledged student associations

 Submit a project and a request for financial support to the Student Council

-Student associations can request the possibility of organising events of interest to students or the public in the USI spaces, subject to prior authorisation from the University.
+Student associations can request the possibility of organising events of interest to students or the public in the USI spaces, subject to prior authorisation from the University (please refer to the document: Prenotare o affittare spazi sui campus come associazione studentesca riconosciuta, which is available at the moment only in Italian, please contact [email protected] if you have any questions on that).

 Free reservation of classrooms